mpapierski/pgmigrate2/README.rst

 PGmigrate helps you to evolve your database together with your application.

-The core fundamental unit of PGmigrate is a single SQL snippet called `patch`.
+The fundamental unit of PGmigrate is a single SQL snippet called `patch`.

 Sample database patch
 ^^^^^^^^^^^^^^^^^^^^^